Overview of Idaho Taxes

 Since local governments in Idaho can levy taxes at a number of different levels, tax rates vary between counties, cities, school districts and other tax districts.
 Generally, tax rates within cities are higher than those in rural areas.

-Such rates apply to taxable value, not market value.
-The effective tax rate is the median annual property tax rate as a percentage of median home value.
+The effective tax rate is the median annual property tax payment as a percentage of median home value.
 This is useful for comparing rates between counties and with other states.
-The table below shows the effective rate for every county in Idaho, as well as county-specific median real estate tax payments and median home values.
+The table below shows the effective rate for some of the counties in Idaho, as well as county-specific median real estate tax payments and median home values.

 Looking to calculate your potential monthly mortgage payment?
 Check out our mortgage calculator.